simble26/cvp-sample-code/CustomerVirtualAssistant/15.0 ES 202511 VAV/VAV_AI_Agent_Integration_Scripted/README.md

        maxwaittime

 ## Virtual Agent Voice Element specific guide
 * For Integration flow: In the VirtualAgentVoice element, mention the config ID in the "Config ID" field.
-This is a mandatory field.
 * Element data- “eventName” and “eventData” can be used to provide Event_Name and Data value specified in the custom payload from Webex AI Agent or Vendor side.
 * Re-entry after custom exit can be done through same/different VirtualAgentVoice element as per requirement.
   * NOTE: For Scripted AI Agent Custom Event Name is Mandatory to be defined in AI Agent and same need to be passed while invoking the AI Agent Call Flow.